Jayesh-paunikar/application/README.md

 ];
 ```

-A string configuration is used to map a short name or an interface to a class name.
+A string configuration is used to map a class name, or a short name, or an interface name to a fully qualified class name, or another configuration name.
 Because it is a string configuration, the class either has no dependencies or it can be [autowired](#constructor-autowiring).
 An array configuration is used when there are required dependencies and its configuration can be further reduced by using array key names for the arguments that can not be [autowired](#constructor-autowiring).
 An anonymous function is used when the class instantiation requires custom logic and various [plugins](https://github.com/mvc5/framework/blob/master/config/alias.php) are available as [named arguments](#named-arguments-and-plugins).

 However, when the dependencies of a class require their own dependencies, then the depth of the dependency graph increases.
 In this case, a class object can also be created using a resolvable service configuration instead of using an anonymous function, factory or service provider method.
 This provides inversion of control and is a configuration domain specific language.
 Each configuration must implement the [resolvable](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolvable.php) type interface so that the system can distinguish them from other objects and invoke their associated function.
 These configurations can be used by each other and chained together to form a composite set of [resolvable service configurations](#resolvable-service-configurations).